-The very first of a long running relationship between Kurt Cobain and Fender’s most iconic model, this was the first left-handed Stratocaster he would use, reportedly of Japanese manufacturing, it is presumed to have been acquired in the US before Nirvana embarked to the UK in the Fall of 1990.
-By this point it seemed that Kurt would dual his stamp on gear, making it unique by placing a sticker that would only feature a K, referencing an indie label from Olympia, Washington.
+The very first of a long-running relationship between Kurt Cobain and Fender’s most iconic model, this was the first left-handed Stratocaster he would use, reportedly of Japanese manufacturing, it is presumed to have been acquired in the US before Nirvana embarked to the UK in the Fall of 1990.
+At this point it seemed that Kurt would dual his stamp on gear, making it unique by placing a sticker that would only feature a K, referencing an indie label from Olympia, Washington.

 This white Strat debuted on Leeds when Nirvana blasted the stage with Blew, and It made its way through 1991 as one of Kurt’s main instruments up until he picked up his two black Strats in March of that year.
 It is also uncertain whether he thrashed it at any point during his time in the UK, as later on, he was seen yet again wielding a white finish Stratocaster.